-REGISTER FUNCTION GL.CON1-4 Enable connection between the Ethernet Interfaces and the Serial Interfaces.
+Register GL.CON1 Enables connection between the Ethernet Interface and the Serial Interface.
 Note that once connection is set up, then the queues and thresholds can be setup for that connection.
-AR.TQSC1-4 Size for the Transmit Queue in Number of 32-2K packets.
-AR.RQSC1-4 Size for the Receive Queue in Number of 32-2K packets.
+AR.TQSC1 Size for the Transmit Queue in Number of 32-2K packets.
+AR.RQSC1 Size for the Receive Queue in Number of 32-2K packets.
 GL.TRQIE Interrupt enable for items related to the connections at the global level GL.TRQIS Interrupt enable status for items related to the connections at the global level LI.TQTIE Enables for the Transmit queue crossing high and low thresholds LI.TQCTLS Latched status bits for connection high and low thresholds for the transmit queue.
 SU.QRIE Enables for the receive queue crossing high and low thresholds SU.QCRLS Latched status bits for receive queue high and low thresholds.
-GL.C1QPR- GL.C4QPR Reset the connection pointers.
+GL.C1QPR Resets the connection pointer.

-8.11 ARBITER
+8.11 Arbiter

-The Arbiter manages the transport between the Ethernet ports and the Serial ports.
+The Arbiter manages the transport between the Ethernet port and the Serial port.
 It is responsible for queuing and dequeuing packets to a single external SDRAM.
 The arbiter handles requests from the HDLC and MAC to transfer data to and from the SDRAM.

-8.12 FLOW CONTROL
+8.12 Flow Control

 Flow control may be required to ensure that data queues do not overflow and packets are not lost.
-The DS33Z44 allows for optional flow control based on the queue high watermark or through host processor intervention.
+The DS33Z11 allows for optional flow control based on the queue high watermark or through host processor intervention.
 There are 2 basic mechanisms that are used for flow control: